Nikhil-Mohan-01/Coder-Cadets/README.md

 # Coder-Cadets
 A website for a coding club

 Here is the preview of the website without the club Specific info: **https://codercadets.github.io/codercadetswebsite/#**
+(I made a specific github for this to make the link look nice)

 This website doesn't have the specific info added just yet